sabry-awad97/sql-for-web-developers/CH.3 Constraints/README.md

 - **Error Prevention**: It prevents unintentional omission of critical data during data entry.
 - **Simplified Validation**: When you insert or update records, you don't need to perform additional checks for null values; the constraint handles it for you.

-Certainly!
-Let's explore the concept of primary keys in SQL databases.

 ## Primary Keys in SQL Databases

 ### What Is a Primary Key?